Small Business HQ

 Even if you have motivated your sales, marketing, and customer relations teams, one possible internal stakeholder challenge can arise from the top.

-Convincing the top management is among one of the most common challenges of CRM implementation.
+Convincing the top management is among the most common challenges of CRM implementation.

 Getting their approval can be a challenge, especially when the cost of CRM implementation is high and user adoption is not favorable.